 - Raising a concern is different from making a complaint.
 If you make a complaint, you might be asked for evidence to prove your case.
 When you raise a concern, you should not be expected to prove the issue you are concerned about.
 If you are not sure whether you should act, ask yourself:

 - You must treat your colleagues fairly.
-You must not discriminate against colleagues, see para C165.251 You must not allow your personal views to adversely affect your relationship with them.
+You must not discriminate against colleagues, see paragraph paragraph C171.
+You must not allow your personal views to adversely affect your relationship with them.

 - If you receive a prescription for dispensing from another practitioner and there is an anomaly or a complaint of non-tolerance after dispensing, you should contact the prescribing practitioner.
 You should agree a course of action with them and the patient.
 The Optical Confederation has produced guidance on this.291

 290 Equality Act 2010 [Accessed 3 Dec 2020]

 291 Optical Confederation (2018) Second pair and non-tolerance applications – England [Accessed 3 Dec 2020]